splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

-# Microsoft 365 Defender Advanced Hunting Add-on for Splunk
+# Microsoft Defender for Endpoint Advanced Hunting Add-on for Splunk

 ## Introduction

 This add-on provides field extractions and CIM compatibility for the Endpoint datamodel for Microsoft 365 Defender Advanced Hunting data.
+It also maps Device Alert events to the Alerts datamodel.
 The data is similar in content to Sysmon data and can be used by Detection Searches in i.e. Splunk Enterprise Security Content Update.

 Future versions may include support for Microsoft Defender for Office 365, Microsoft Defender for Identity and other products in the Microsoft 365 suite.